-This combination of ecosystems makes for a biodiverse environment and is home to a large number of endangered and unique species; over 2,000 species of plants, 550 species of birds, 100 reptiles, 1,200 insects, anteaters, jaguars, cougars, deer and eight species of monkey inhabit this unique environment.
-The most famous part of this National Park is Caño Cristales, or “the river of five colours”: a 100 kilometer (62 mile) stretch of river that is a beautiful combination of yellow, green, red, blue and black.
+This combination of ecosystems makes for a biodiverse environment and is home to a large number of endangered and unique species: over 2,000 species of plants, 550 species of birds, 100 reptiles, 1,200 insects, anteaters, jaguars, cougars, deer and eight species of monkey inhabit this unique environment.
+The most famous part of this National Park is Caño Cristales, or “Liquid Rainbow” – a 100km (62mi) stretch of river that is a beautiful combination of yellow, green, red, blue and black.

-This national park is located in the isolated Amazon region of Colombia and is Colombia’s largest national park with an area of 27,800 square kilometers (10,700 square miles).
-The table mountains provide the perfect habitat for a large number of different species; the park is home to a large variety of birds, including the endangered Chiribiquete emerald hummingbird.
+This national park is located in the isolated Amazon region of Colombia and is Colombia’s largest national park with an area of 27,800sqkm (10,700sqmi).
+The mountains provide the perfect habitat for a large number of different species – home to a large variety of birds, including the endangered Chiribiquete emerald hummingbird.

-Providencia is one of two Colombian Caribbean Islands located north-west of Colombia’s Caribbean coast.
-This island is surrounded by the Caribbean coral reef – the third largest reef in the world: the largest part is located just off the north-eastern shores of the island and covers a maritime area of 9.95 square kilometers (3.84 square miles).
+Providencia is one of two Colombian Caribbean Islands located northwest of Colombia’s Caribbean coast.
+This island is surrounded by the Caribbean coral reef – the third largest reef in the world – with the largest part is located just off the north-eastern shores of the island and covers a maritime area of 9.95sqkm (3.84sqmi).
 This reef is protected due to its national park status and only small, certified boats are allowed within the area for diving purposes.

-This national park is located in the Andes mountain range and encompasses 16 snow capped mountains, the highest of which are the following: Cóncavo (5,200 meters/17,000 feet); Ritacuba Blanco (5,410 meters/17,750 feet) which has a glacier that can be tackled by experienced climbers and is accessed via nearby town of El Cocuy; Ritacuba Negro (5,300 meters/17,400 feet) and Sirara (5,200m/17,000ft).
+This national park is located in the Andes mountain range and encompasses 16 mountains, the highest of which are the following: Cóncavo (5,200m/17,000ft); Ritacuba Blanco (5,410m/17,750ft) which has a glacier that can be tackled by experienced climbers and is accessed via nearby town of El Cocuy; Ritacuba Negro (5,300m/17,400ft) and Sirara (5,200m/17,000ft).

-This 30 square kilometer (12 square miles) of maritime area and 150 square kilometer (58 square miles) of land is home to one of Colombia’s most famous national parks.
-Located 34 kilometers (21 miles) from Santa Marta on Colombia’s Caribbean coast, this park is often referred to as having one of the best beaches in the world and is sacred to Colombia’s indigenous tribes.
-This biodiverse area is located next to the snow capped mountains of the Sierra Nevada de Santa Marta, which creates a tropical climate with cool breezes from the mountains.
+This 30sqkm (12sqmi) of maritime area and 150sqkm (58sqkm) of land is home to one of Colombia’s most famous national parks.
+Located 21mi (34km) from Santa Marta on Colombia’s Caribbean coast, this park is often referred to as having one of the best beaches in the world and is sacred to Colombia’s indigenous tribes.
+This biodiverse area is located next to the snow-capped mountains of the Sierra Nevada de Santa Marta, which creates a tropical climate with cool breezes from the mountains.

 This national park serves the purpose of protecting and conserving the páramo ecosystem which in return provides up to 80 percent of Bogotá’s drinking water.
-This national park and ecosystem is home to over 2,000 species of endangered and native plants, such as frailejon and moss: these plants can be hundreds of years old with a growing rate of one centimeter (less than half an inch) each year.
+This national park and ecosystem is home to over 2,000 species of endangered and native plants, such as frailejon and moss: these plants can be hundreds of years old with a growing rate of one centimeter – less than half an inch – each year.
 Chingaza has over 40 lakes and streams running through it, as well as glacial lakes located in the municipality of Guasca.
-People visit the park to discover this unique ecosystem, explore the mainly untouched lands, and to enjoy nature and the fresh air.
+People visit the park to discover this unique ecosystem, explore the mainly untouched lands and enjoy the nature and fresh air.